At ZETA, school is a place that nurtures mind, body, soul, and connectedness so children can achieve their greatest potential.

 - Mindfulness & Wellness.
 Mindfulness and wellness at ZETA are foundational, and permeate the school day.

-- Taekwondo: Students practice Taekwondo for 25 minutes, two to three days per week, with optional additional practice after school.
+- Taekwondo: Students practice Taekwondo multiple times per week, with optional additional practice after school.
 Taekwondo promotes physical activity and the principles of courtesy, integrity, self-control, perseverance, and indomitable spirit.

 - Mindfulness Within Community Context: Once per week, teachers lead their classes in a community circle, during which time students practice mindfulness meditation and engage in the important work of self-reflection, resonating with others, and community-building.
-Students further engage in self-reflective character "badge" work for 30 minutes, four days per week.
+Students further engage in self-reflective character "badge" work for 30 minutes, multiple times per week.

 - Healthy Breakfast, Lunch, and Snacks.
-All ZETA students receive free, healthy breakfast, lunch, and two snacks (morning and afternoon) to fuel a strong body and mind.
+ZETA students enjoy healthy breakfast, lunch, and two snacks (morning and afternoon) to fuel a strong body and mind.
 During Sports, students receive wellness education, learning about the practice and benefits of healthy eating, habits, and lifestyle.

 - Wiggle & Giggle Breaks.
-Students take a 40-minute lunch and recess break every day to socialize and to run, jump, and play with their friends.
+At lunch and recess every day, children have the opportunity to socialize and to run, jump, and play with their friends.
 Throughout the day, children have plenty of wiggle, dance, and giggle breaks, which hone their academic focus and are good for mind, body, and soul!

 - Rigorous, Hands-On Academics.
 Academics at ZETA are rigorous and hands-on, tapping into students' innate curiosity and joy of learning to equip them with the critical thinking skills, habits, and practice they need to achieve to their highest potential.